-IV.
-CONCLUSIONS
+4. CONCLUSIONS

-The Transverse Transmission Line (TTL) with the Moment Method was used to analyse the triangular microstrip resonator with steps in the width.
-This study brings a good contribution to develop the analysis of different patch geometry with the use of the full wave method TTL which is an excellent and versatile method that can be used with and without losses as semiconductor substrate, in various structures.
-The results for the complex resonance frequency confirm the exactness of the TTL method applied to analysis with triangular microstrip resonators, facilitating its study and design.
+The Transverse Transmission Line (TTL) with the Moment Method was used to analyse the new triangular microstrip resonator with steps in the width.
+This study brings a good contribution to develop the analyse of different patch geometry with the use of the full wave method TTL which is an excellent and versatile method that can be used with a lossless or loss as semiconductor substrate, in various structures.
+The results for the complex resonance frequency confirm the exactness of the TTL method applied to analyses with triangular microstrip resonator, facilitating its study and design.

-Graphics in 2-D and 3-D that show the resonance frequency with relation to the patch width and length of the microstrip with steps resonator were presented.
+Graphics in 2-D and 3-D that show the real and imaginary resonance frequency with relation to the patch width and length of the microstrip with steps resonator were presented.
+This work received financial support of CNPq